-In the second of three interviews with leading Pan-African scholars as part of the Centre of Pan-African Thought’s seminal Pan-African Pantheon Lecture Series, Apeike Umolu sits down with Vice-Chancellor of the University of the West Indies and Chairman of the CARICOM Reparations Commission, Historian Sir Hilary Beckles, to discuss his contribution to the 2021 collection of essays, The Pan-African Pantheon, edited by Professor Adekeye Adebajo of the University of Johannesburg.
+In the second of three interviews with leading Pan-African scholars, Apeike Umolu sits down with Vice-Chancellor of the University of the West Indies and Chairman of the CARICOM Reparations Commission, Historian Sir Hilary Beckles, to discuss his contribution to the 2021 collection of essays, The Pan-African Pantheon, edited by Professor Adekeye Adebajo of the University of Johannesburg.

 ‘As you can imagine it is an immense honour to have the opportunity to sit down with Sir Hilary to discuss a cause that has been at the forefront of his advocacy for a long time’, says Umolu, ‘the conversation about reparations often gets reduced to one of practicality.
 I hope to also be able to open the conversation up to discuss the issues of psychological liberation and identity that are tied to a material accounting of Europe’s past transgressions against Africans, on the continent and in the diaspora’.